The World's Music Charts

 Albums Album Years Album Artists

-This is the most comprehensive collection of music chart information anywhere (that we are aware of).
-These lists bring together 394,675 individual chart items (most representing many weekly chart positions, of course) about the most popular 134,652 songs and 54,782 albums released since the year 1900.
-This site combines 190 different data sources, 112 song charts and 78 album charts from Australia, Austria, Belgium, Brazil, Canada, Denmark, Eire, Finland, France, Germany, Holland, Italy, Japan, New Zealand, Norway, Poland, South Africa, Spain, Sweden, Switzerland, the UK and the US as well as some global and internet based listings to give the songs and albums that have topped the charts around the world for the last 111 years.
-The source data includes all the hits of 31,942 song artists and 15,235 album artists.
+This is the most comprehensive collection of world music chart information anywhere (that we are aware of).
+These lists bring together 529,571 individual chart runs (most representing many weekly chart entries, of course) about the most popular 155,293 songs and 89,991 albums released since the year 1900.
+This site combines 238 different data sources, 143 song charts and 95 album charts from Australia, Austria, Belgium, Brazil, Canada, Denmark, Eire, Finland, France, Germany, Holland, Italy, Japan, New Zealand, Norway, Poland, South Africa, Spain, Sweden, Switzerland, the UK and the US as well as some global and internet based listings to give the songs and albums that have topped the charts around the world for the last 120 years.
+The source data includes all the hits of 40,414 song artists and 23,587 album artists.

-The site lists the top 100 songs and albums from most years, as well as every song or album that has been a hit anywhere for the top 1000 artists (including their collaborations).
+The site lists the top 100 songs and albums from years, as well as every song or album that has been a hit anywhere for the top 1000 artists (including their collaborations).
 Every entry includes a complete list of the charts that it featured in, and a complete list of original sources is provided.
-There is a complete list of the songs that were number 1 for any month from Jan 1940 to Dec 2011 in the USA, UK and some other countries.
+There is also a complete list of the songs that were number 1 for any month from Jan 1940 to Dec 2018 in the USA, UK and a range of other countries.
 The site also supplies answers to the questions of who were the world's greatest song and album chart acts of all time, some informed guesses about the 300 biggest selling albums of all time and a whole host of other analysis.

 Contacting Us

 Any data consolidation task of this size is a constant battle against the errors in the original sources.
 The data is continually being expanded to add new charts, correct issues and identify other interesting ways to look at the information.
-This is version "2.2.0015", new versions are released regularly.
+This is version "2.8.0061", new versions are released regularly.
 If you identify any errors, or you have charts to contribute you can contact us.
-Follow @tsortinfo on Twitter to get announcements when new versions of the data are published.

 Scope Logo